 Student COVID-19 Information

 Like every other college and university, we’re feeling the effects of COVID-19.
-Governor Inslee has directed all institutions of higher education in Washington to cancel in-person instruction.

 The spirit of innovation that Greeners have been practicing for nearly 50 years is evident as Evergreen faculty and staff quickly pivot to the new norms that teaching, learning, and providing services to students remotely bring.
 Students should know that the close 1:1 relationships that are a hallmark of an Evergreen education will continue.